 The Hazelwood Neighborhood

-Ensuring a continuation of neighborhood identity throughout the Almono development process is paramount.
+Ensuring a continuation of neighborhood identity throughout the Hazelwood Green development process is paramount.
 Preliminary measures have been taken to ensure that community voices are a part of the process from the on-set and can help both guide and inform the development of the site.
-In conjunction with work on the Almono site, the Almono team has built relationships with community groups in the Hazelwood neighborhood, as well as with stakeholder groups in nearby neighborhoods.
+In conjunction with work on Hazelwood Green, the Hazelwood Green team has built relationships with community groups in the Hazelwood neighborhood, as well as with stakeholder groups in nearby neighborhoods.
 Key partners in this effort are the Hazelwood Initiative (HI) and the Greater Hazelwood Community Collaborative (GHCC).
 HI is a community-driven organization that provides a strong, shared voice for Greater Hazelwood in addressing community needs and fostering economic development and community investment that is by and for the residents.
 As an umbrella organization, the GHCC is a collection of organizations, including both residents and well-established Pittsburgh non-profits, that work together to transform Hazelwood's future.

-The Almono site is surrounded by major institutions of higher learning, commercial development, and natural amenities.
-Connecting these major city assets to the site are a priority for Almono, and their government, institutional, and neighborhood collaborators.
+Hazelwood Green is surrounded by major institutions of higher learning, commercial development, and natural amenities.
+Connecting these major city assets to the site is a priority for the Hazelwood Green team, and their government, institutional, and neighborhood collaborators.
 Preliminary work is underway to identify alternative scenarios to enhance existing streets and highway corridors while also exploring new transit, bike, and pedestrian routes.
 A collaborative approach is being applied to create innovative solutions that provide multiple benefits to site users and the surrounding neighborhoods.
-A key component to Almono's relationship with its neighboring communities is the work underway in Four-Mile Run to address challenging and complex stormwater and transit issues, refer to the Pittsburgh Parks Conservancy to learn more.
+A key component to Hazelwood Green's relationship with its neighboring communities is the work underway in Four-Mile Run to address challenging and complex stormwater and transit issues, refer to the Pittsburgh Parks Conservancy to learn more.